-The following discussion of performance, financial condition and future prospects in this Management Discussion and Analysis ("MD&A") should be read in conjunction with the interim condensed consolidated financial statements of Powertech Uranium Corp. (the "Company" or "Powertech") and notes thereto for the three and nine months ended September 30, 2013.
+The following discussion of performance, financial condition and future prospects in this Management Discussion and Analysis ("MD&A") should be read in conjunction with the audited annual consolidated financial statements of Powertech Uranium Corp. (the "Company" or "Powertech") and notes thereto for the year ended December 31, 2013.

 Additional information about the Company is available on SEDAR at www.sedar.com.
-All dollar amounts are stated in United States' dollars unless noted.
+All dollar amounts are stated in US dollars unless noted.
 References to "C\$" refer to Canadian currency and "\$" to United States currency.